Slaymish/my-digital-garden/src/site/notes/EEEN Assignment 2.md

 ```
 The 8051 reverses 8 bytes for each ISR.

-If the code of an interrupt service routine is larger than the available 8 bytes, you would typically place the ISR code elsewhere in memory and use the 8 bytes to store a jump instruction to the location of the ISR code.
+If the code of an interrupt service routine is larger than the available 8 bytes, you would place the ISR code elsewhere in memory and use the 8 bytes to store a jump instruction to the location of the ISR code.
 ```

 *** b.